Full Moon December 2025: Cold Moon Meaning and Rituals

 Take a Moment for Reflection

-Light your candles/LED lights and take a moment to immerse yourself in your outdoor space.
-Take a moment to set any intentions you have.
-This could be for self-reflection, growth, a deep connection with nature, or anything else that resonates with you.
+Light your candles or LED lights and take a moment to immerse yourself in your outdoor space.
+Then, take a moment to set any intentions you have.
+These could be for self-reflection, growth, a deep connection with nature, or anything else that resonates with you.

 Sit quietly near your altar, focusing on your breath.
 Reflect on the aspects of yourself you’d like to develop during December’s Cold Moon.
-When finished, I like to give thanks to the birds and Nature for their presence in my life.
+When finished, I thank the birds and Nature for their presence in my life.

-December Full Moon Outdoor Altar Ritual For The Birds
+Outdoor Cold Moon Altar Ritual For The Birds

 Cold Moon Release Ritual for Personal Evolution